nodenv/nodenv-installer/README.md

 ## nodenv-doctor

-After the installation, a separate `nodenv-doctor` script is run to verify the success of the installation and to detect common issues.
-You can run `nodenv-doctor` on your machine separately to verify the state of your install:
+You can verify the state of your nodenv installation with:

 ```sh
 # with curl